 The individual parameters for each IICE are defined on a series of tabs of the Edit IICE Settings dialog box.
 Before you display this dialog box, make sure that the name of the target IICE unit appears in the Control Panel tab.

-With the target IICE selected, click the Edit IICE icon to display the Edit IICE settings dialog box.
+With the target IICE selected, either click the Edit IICE icon in the top menu bar or click the entry for the IICE Type field in the Control Panel to display the Edit IICE Settings dialog box.